binoyskumar92/NodeJS-OCP-Template-to-Helm/README.md

 This repo helps you to learn how to build and deploy a NodeJS app onto an OpenShift cluster using an OpenShift templates and its equivalent Helm implementation.

+  *Python App Note:
+  1. Run you app at 0.0.0.0:8080 port
+  2. NPM_MIRROR env variable is set in way to identify its running in openshift and for the swagger UI to work with https scheme.
+  3. The base image used is changed to python:latest
+  4. Create the appropriate git repo secret.*

 ### Helm charts vs OCP template

 * [Helm](https://helm.sh/) is best way to find, share, and use software built for Kubernetes.
 It allows describing the application structure through convenient helm-charts and managing it with simple commands.